 How to Understand UNICEF USA’s Charity Ratings

-When you are considering making a donation to a nonprofit, independent groups like GuideStar, Charity Navigator and the Better Business Bureau’s Wise Giving Alliance at Give.org can provide valuable information to help you decide which charities to support.
+When you are considering making a donation to a nonprofit, independent groups like GuideStar, Charity Navigator and the Better Business Bureau’s Wise Giving Alliance at Give.org can provide valuable charity ratings information to help you decide which are the best charities to donate to.

 For every dollar donated, UNICEF USA spends just 8 cents on fundraising and less than 3 cents on administration.